htmlacademy-nestjs/123409-readme-9/project/libs/user/user-config/README.md

-# config
+# user-config

 This library was generated with [Nx](https://nx.dev).

 ## Building

-Run `nx build config` to build the library.
+Run `nx build user-config` to build the library.